ankitagarwal/moodle-block_fbcomments/README.md

 Fbcomments
 =====================

-Facebook like and comment block for Moodle
+Facebook like, share and comment block for Moodle

 Installation Instruction
 =====================